nionio6915/Euclid_Probe/README.md

 ![Trim Craft Aviation RC](https://www.trimcraftaviationrc.com/) is a known good supplier for small lots of heatserts and Imperial and Metric fasteners in Steel, Stanless Steel, and Nylon.

 ## Bottom Board Assembly:
-Solder the switch to the board, noting that the switch orientation is such that the COM terminal and is towards the rear end of the board: this is usually the side with the switch plunger.
+Solder the switch to the board, noting that the switch orientation is such that the COM terminal is towards the rear end of the board: this is usually the side with the switch plunger.
 You can clip the excess tails of the pins if desire.
 If you are using a right angle header mounted to the underside of the top board, you might need to clip them for clearance.
 It is suggested that you put on a piece of Kapton tape or similar to insulate the exposed terminals.
 Nail polish or model enamel works well too.

 ![Bottom Silk](/images/SolderMaskBtm.png)